enricobottazzi/voting_example/README.md

 }
 ```

-### 3. Concatenete the pub key with siblings following the order defined inside the key bits to get to the merkle root and compare it to the merkle root passed as public input
+### 2. Concatenete the pub key with siblings following the order defined inside the key bits to get to the merkle root and compare it to the merkle root passed as public input

-The third goal can be split into 3 smaller parts:
+This goal can be split into 3 smaller parts:

 - First of all we need to convert the `key`, private input of the circuit as integer, into 3 bits format to help our circuit understand the order in which to hash the value and the siblings.